readium/mobile/swift/migration-guide.md

 #### Accessing an LCP License Information

-To check if a publication is protected with a DRM, you can use `publication.isProtected`.
+To check if a publication is protected with a known DRM, you can use `publication.isProtected`.

-If you need to access an LCP license's information, you can use the helper `publication.lcpLicense`, which will return the `LCPLicense` if the publication is protected with LCP.
+If you need to access an LCP license's information, you can use the helper `publication.lcpLicense`, which will return the `LCPLicense` if the publication is protected with LCP and the passphrase was known.
 Alternatively, you can use `LCPService::retrieveLicense()` as before.

 #### Acquiring a Publication from an LCPL